-Right about now, your mind is probably swimming with the possibilities.
-So we might as well finish it off, right?
+Right about now, your mind is probably swimming with the possibilities of chipped diamonds.
+So we might as well finish it off.

 How to Bruise, Chip, or Scratch a Diamond:

-Believe it or not, this is a photograph of a round brilliant cut chipped diamond.
-It looks more like a square radiant cut in this picture because a good portion of the diamond was chipped away.
+Believe it or not, this is a photograph of a chipped diamond as seen under 10x magnification.
+Although the diamond is rectangular in shape, it looks more square because a good portion of the diamond broke away.

 This chip is pretty substantial.
-It extends from the upper table facet, down through the girdle and deep into the pavilion.
-The ring was struck against the kitchen counter during an exercise session.
+It extends from the upper table facet, down through the girdle, and deep into the pavilion.

-The odds of chipping your diamond during every day wear are actually quite slim.
-However it is a possibility that you should be aware of so that you can take proper precautions.
+Under normal circumstances, the odds of chipping your diamond during normal wear are quite slim.
+However, it is a possibility that you should be aware of so that you can take proper precautions.
 Clearly, it's not a good idea to wear your ring while doing strenuous physical exercise.

-Reduce the Chance of Chipping or Damaging Your Diamond By Taking Your Ring Off While:
+To Reduce the Chance of Chipped Diamonds, Remove Your Ring Off While:

-Obviously, there are many more activities where it's probably best to take your ring off for safekeeping.
-It also goes without saying that you should hire a housekeeper to avoid damaging your diamond while housekeeping.
+There are many more activities where it's probably best to take your ring off for safekeeping.
+For example, you should hire a housekeeper to avoid damaging your diamond while housekeeping.
 We accept no liability with regards to that statement.